 Encourage your staff to share highlights from their workday on their own social media accounts.
 Ask them to tag your organisation’s social media account in their post, so that you’ll be notified of their post and can then re-post (re-gram, re-tweet) it.
 To stir up some excitement, you could even offer a monthly Sharing is Caring award.

-Actively ask your staff to follow your social media accounts, so they can engage with your posts, too - commenting on them, liking them, or sharing them.
+Actively ask your staff to follow your social media accounts, so they can engage with your posts, too, such as commenting on them, liking them, or sharing them.

 Just two of many tweets by employees (and candidates) that mention Google’s official Careers Twitter account, @googlejobs.
 Note how Google has re-tweeted the top one.